 The arrangement of this secondary suspension system is through the bolster springs.
 The bogie bolster or support is not structurally attached to the bogie frame; however, it is attached through the anchor link (the tubular structure with cylindrical ends).
 The anchor link is fixed to the bolster and the bogie frame with the assistance of brackets.
 Both ends of the anchor link then act as a hinge which allows movement of the bolster when the train is in action.

 Lower spring beams support the bolster springs.
 This lower spring beam is a structure made up of steel plates and the location is marked by circular grooves in the centre of the support.
 The lower spring beam is also a free-floating structure but is attached to the bogie frame by the outside, with the assistance of a steel hanger.
 These are traditionally called the BSS Hanger (Bogie Secondary Suspension Hanger).

 The inside section of the lower spring beam is connected to the bogie bolster but gets a little help from an equalising stay rod.
 This rod is Y shaped and made from steel sheets and tubes.
 It is also hinged from both ends with the lower spring beam, along with the bogie bolster.
 They are all connected by a pin.
 The use of springs in railway and train systems are vital for both the smoothness and functionality of the train and the comfort of passengers.

-As experienced spring manufacturers, we understand the importance of springs in all types of industries and pride ourselves on supplying the highest quality products for them.
+As experienced spring manufacturers UK, we understand the importance of springs in all types of industries and pride ourselves on supplying the highest quality products for them.
+We specialise as compression spring manufacturers and tension spring manufacturers as well as other spring types.
 Browse our vast spring catalogue to see what we can offer you or, should you prefer, get in touch with us and we’ll create a custom spring tailored to the specific requirements of your project.